cyberbotics/webots-doc/guide/road.md

 The boundingObject can be optionally enable or not.
 Sponsored by the CTI project RO2IVSim (http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles)

+> **Note**: The PROTO file of this object is located at 'projects/objects/road/protos/RoadPillars.proto'.

 ### Field Summary

 - `height`: Total height of the structure